Microsoft Solitaire

 Solitaire is a computer game included with Microsoft Windows, based on a card game of the same name, also known as Klondike.
 Its original version was programmed by Wes Cherry, and the cards were designed by Susan Kare.
+It has been called the most prolific PC game of all time due to its inclusion in Windows.

 History

 Game of "Klondike" on Microsoft Solitaire Collection in Windows 10.
 This edition includes four other solitaire games: tripeaks, spider, freecell, and pyramid.

 Microsoft has included the game as part of its Windows product line since Windows 3.0, starting from 1990.
 The game was developed during the summer of 1988 by the intern Wes Cherry.
 The card deck itself was designed by Macintosh pioneer Susan Kare.
 Cherry's version was to include a boss key that would have switched the game to a fake Microsoft Excel spreadsheet, but he was asked to remove this from the final release.

 Microsoft intended Solitaire "to soothe people intimidated by the operating system," and at a time when many users were still unfamiliar with graphical user interfaces, it proved useful in familiarizing them with the use of a mouse, such as the drag-and-drop technique required for moving cards.

 According to Microsoft telemetry, Solitaire was among the three most-used Windows programs and FreeCell was seventh, ahead of Word and Microsoft Excel.
 Lost business productivity by employees playing Solitaire has become a common concern since it became standard on Microsoft Windows.
 In 2006, a New York City worker was fired after Mayor Michael Bloomberg saw the Solitaire game on the man's office computer.

 In October 2012, along with the release of the Windows 8 operating system, Microsoft released a new version of Solitaire called Microsoft Solitaire Collection.
 This version, game designed by Microsoft Studios, with visual design led by William Bredbeck, and developed by Arkadium, is advertisement supported and introduced many new features to the game.
 As with the original release of the game, William Bredbeck is quoted as saying "One of the intentions of the redesign was to introduce users to the novel changes incorporated in the new Windows 8 operating system".
 This design is still in use through Windows 11.

-Microsoft Solitaire celebrated its 25th anniversary on May 18, 2015.
-To celebrate this event, Microsoft hosted a Solitaire tournament on the Microsoft campus and broadcast the main event on Twitch.
+Microsoft Solitaire celebrated its 25th anniversary on May 18, 2015 with a tournament broadcast on the Microsoft campus and broadcast the main event on Twitch.

 In 2019, The Strong National Museum of Play inducted Microsoft Solitaire to its World Video Game Hall of Fame.

 By its 30th anniversary in 2020, it was estimated that the game still had 35 million active monthly players and more than 100 million games played daily, according to Microsoft.